agriyakhetarpal/hugo-python-distributions/README.md

 ### Building from source

-Building the extended version of Hugo from source requires the following dependencies:
+Building the extended + withdeploy edition of Hugo from source requires the following dependencies:

 - The [Go](https://go.dev/doc/install) toolchain
 - The [Git](https://git-scm.com/downloads) version control system